Updated: Apr 4

 The six rums I compared were bought in Colombia.
 They are Ron Boyaca 3, La Hechicera, Medellin 12, Ron Botero, Parce 8 and SantaFe 12.
 They are all supposedly aged in American oak barrels and distilled on a column still.
 Finding information on these is not the easiest task, especially when you want to find out where what is made and how it’s made.
 I’ve asked questions to quite a few people and stories seem to change from time to time.
 Rum in Colombia clearly is a complicated business.
 I’ll share what I’ve found out but can’t guarantee it’s all correct unfortunately.

-There used to be a monopoly on distilling alcohol in Colombia.
+There used to be (/there is) a monopoly on distilling alcohol in Colombia.
 Nobody was allowed to distill except for government distilleries.
 The Caldas and Medellin brands are the more obvious examples, but there are many scattered around the country.
 This means any Colombian brands that aren’t affiliated with one of these distilleries is buying rum/alcohol somewhere else.

 Parce for example.
 A while back one of the brand owners, Jim Powers, publicly stated that their suppliers are Arthur and Brojen Fernandes Domecq, a father and son duo in Bogotá Colombia.
 (In recent marketing they are referred to as master blenders) The Domecq family apparently has almost three centuries of experience in making wine, sherry and brandy in southern Spain.
 The distillate they use is from a four column stainless steel still in Pesé Panama.
 The blending and bottling is done in Armenia Quindío, Colombia.
 That means the distillate is bought from Varela Hermanos, which also produces Abuelo.
 Interestingly, some further digging shows Brojen being the Colombian area manager for Varela Hermanos.
 Next to that he’s director of Rio Magdalena Trading Company, where he’s listed as “Associate, Legal representative and Managing Director in charge of representing foreign companies, suppliers of bulk rum and beverage filtering solutions and other commodities for the alcoholic beverage business, in public tenders in Colombia.”
 A few pieces of the puzzle.